 Gillian McClure is an author and illustrator with a Primary Teaching Diploma.
-She has many years’ experience of doing fun, hands-on illustration and writing workshops in Primary schools using her own stories as a stimulus to inspire pupils’ own creativity.
+She has many years’ experience of doing fun, hands-on illustration and writing workshops in Primary schools using her own stories and pictures to inspire pupils’ own creativity.
 Her one-off visits are ideal for World Book Day or a school Art Week or Book Week.
-She also gives workshops to student teachers in Faculties of Education on how to use her books as a literacy tool linked to the National Curriculum.
+She also gives workshops to teachers and student teachers on how to use her books creatively to develop literacy skills and make language fun.

 The senses: sight, sound, smell, touch.
 These are explored in a gentle rhyming question and answer form in Mouse in the House with large appealing pictures of animals

 Water play: what happens when a flow of water is blocked?
 Find out what two little boys and a dog get up to in We’re Going to Build a Dam

 EYFS Foundation Stage

 Dog on Wheels is fast paced and fun and will grab the interest of boys as well as girls with its skateboarding theme.
 Told in rhyme and with a lot to spot in the pictures, it offers an entertaining way of developing literacy skills.

 Rhyming books help with phonics.
 'Two eyes, two ears and a nose, Dubbin has wheels and goes…' Recognizing the rhyming words/ rhyming words with different spellings